slott56/HamCalc-2.1/doc/source/python_architecture.rst

     # Serve until process is killed
     httpd.serve_forever()

-The point is not to be a complete web spplication.
+The point is not to be a complete web application.
 The point is to be a usable RESTful web service.

 Much of Hamlcalc can be easily wrapped in similar ``GET``-based HTTP requests.